Meet the Founder

 To make social entrepreneurship projects more sustainable, accessible to all students, and to leverage impact long-term using virtual teams, David co-founded a non-profit, BplansforHumanity, which enabled hundreds of students from the University of Iowa, Cornell College, The Ohio State University, and the University of Delaware to implement their own social entrepreneurship projects as well as collaborate with existing nonprofits in South Asia, Central America, and the United States.
 This virtual team model became the basis for SICC’s team approach to coaching and project management.

 He also co-founded several successful for-profit social entrepreneurship ventures, including NurturEnergy, which won the "Hero of the Planet" award from the St. Louis Business Journal in 2010 for its sustainable new product development and social innovation partnerships, and DClimate, whose patented no-idle systems for truck cabs currently on the road in North America prevent more than 30 tons of CO₂ as well as other pollutants from entering the atmosphere every day.
-Last year, DClimate raised $2.3 million in venture capital for new product development and market expansion.
+Last year, DClimate raised several million dollars in Series A venture capital for new product development and market expansion.

 Beginning in Lithuania and continuing throughout his career, David has guided numerous students and colleagues to find their path, gain college admission, financial aid, and prestigious fellowships (NSF, Fulbright, Rhodes) to scores of institutions, including Cambridge, Oxford, Columbia, Harvard, and MIT, as well as to many other institutions.